 Pregnant With Ideas

 Jamelia shared the intimate details of her pregnancy, which led to the point where she said “everyone in this room is pregnant”.
 I was just as confused as everyone else in the room, we had only just met Jamelia and she was already wishing a whole pregnancy upon us.

 Once everyone had realised that it was all a false alarm, Jamelia revealed that we were all pregnant with ideas.
 Focusing on keeping our ideas alive and well, in order to give birth to our beautiful healthy ideas; a new business venture maybe.

 I have been meaning to get some prints from Dorcas Creates for ages.
 I finally got a few prints and wrapping paper.
-I don't even want to use the wrapping paper it's too pretty.

 I also bought two coasters from ONUA.
 Again I don’t want to place my common tea on these beauties.

 A perfect end to my Black History Month series.
 I will be speaking about this series, Black Girl Festival and Youtube Black in my October post.
-Thank you to everyone who has be following the series and sharing my work.
-The support has been humbling, I wasn't ready for all the love.
+Thank you to everyone who has been following the series and sharing my work.
+The support has been humbling, I wasn’t ready for all the love.